Our planet is set to gain a second, 'mini-moon' tonight (29 September), which will stick around for a couple of months.

 After escaping from our world's orbit, it will return to a heliocentric orbit, which is around the Sun - like what we do.

-This will be the last time we see the space rock for a while however, as it will not come into Earth's orbit again until 2055.
+However, it's predicted that the space rock will not come into Earth's orbit again until 2055.

 How can I see the mini-moon?

-The event can't be seen by the naked eye, binoculars or with a consumer-grade telescope, as the mini-moon will have a magnitude of 22, incredible low on the -10 to +20 scale, meaning it will be too faint to see.
+The event can't be seen by the naked eye, binoculars or with a consumer-grade telescope, as the mini-moon will have a magnitude of 22 (incredibly low on the -10 to +20 scale), meaning it will be too faint to see.

-You'll need professional equipment but even then, some observatories have revealed to The Sun that professional telescope will also struggle to detect 2024 PT5.
+You'll need high-tech equipment but even then, some observatories have revealed to The Sun that professional telescope will also struggle to detect 2024 PT5.

 Who discovered the new mini-moon?